rao-shwetha/mangaloremom/content/en/blog/20240429_cucumbercashewcurry.md

 - 1 teaspoon Chopped Curry Leaves

 ## Preparation Steps:
 1. Peel the outer skin of the Mangalore Cucumber (Sauthe) and separate the seed portion.
+This portion will not be used in this recipe.
+To use the seed portion, check out the Mangalore Cucumber Seed Soup recipe on this website.
 2. Dice the cucumber into 1-inch pieces.

 ## Cooking Steps: